iririsgoo/Instagram-Sentiment-Analysis/README.md

 ## Data Source
 1. Twitter: You can apply for API at [Twitter For Developer](https://developer.twitter.com/en/docs)
 2. Instagram no longer provides public API.
-I used the automatic scraper by [APIFY](https://apify.com/) instead.
+I used the automatic scraper developed by [APIFY](https://apify.com/) instead.

 ## First Try:
 Because 1.
 Twitter would automatically repost his Instagram posts.
 2. Twitter has public API and IG doesn't